usermkwon12ucsd/cse15l-lab-reports/lab3/reports.md

 # Part 2 - Researching Commands
 ## I choosed find command

-1. -name flag: find files based on their name, source:lecture
+1. name flag: find files based on their name, source:lecture

 - Find all text files under technical and its subdirectories.
 - In this way, we search for files using its extension.
 For example the extension that is used here is txt.